4 Concerns of Universal Apostolic Preferences

-Speaking in South Africa, Fr Xavier Jeyaraj, SJ focused on what his role as the advisor of Fr General entails, that is simply to help father general understand where the society is, with regard to the works of social justice, economic, political and ecology justice in the world.
+Speaking in South Africa to Radio Veritas South Africa, on the 7th August 2019 ,during the JENA Annual Assembly in August 2019, Fr Xavier Jeyaraj, S.J Director of Social Justice and Ecology Secretariat focused on what his role as the advisor of Fr.
+General entails, that is simply to help Father General understand where the society is, with regard to the works of social justice, economic, political and ecology justice in the world.
 He highlighted on 4 main concerns on what is happening in the world and their links with Universal Apostolic Preferences (UAP).
 These concerns are in line with the UAPs that were announced in February, 2019 and are in line with the 4 Global Ignatian Advocacy Networks the Secretariat has been working on during the past few years.

 Highlighting on the extreme importance of the environmental concern as a crisis that world is experiencing presently and how the Society of Jesus is responding to it, he called on people to care for our common home as well as take to genuine climate action.